When SDRs and AEs don’t work in tandem, deals are lost.

 2. Stay organized

-The sales cycle already has a lot of uncontrollable factors, so one of the best things you can do to help your SDR – AE cooperation is to keep yourself organized.
+The sales cycle already has a lot of uncontrollable factors, so one of the best things you can do to strengthen your SDR – AE relationships is to keep yourself organized.
 Go one step beyond the SLA and create a personal organization system for yourself.

 For example: the first thing you do after a call is track it in the CRM, then set up a calendar invite, etc. Create a system for yourself that will make sure you don’t drop anything important.
-This will help you stay more organized.
-It will be a lot easier to pass information.
+This will help you stay more organized, and, as a result, it will be a lot easier to pass information.

 3. Establish the CRM as the source of truth

-To make sure both parties stay organized, establish the notion that “if it’s not in the CRM, it doesn’t exist.”
-If either party incorrectly logs data, important steps in the process can be missed.
+To make sure your SDRs and AEs stay organized, establish the notion that “if it’s not in the CRM, it doesn’t exist.”
+SDRs can input the data the AEs will need to work with target accounts, and AE’s job will be to input the information they obtain from the qualified meeting.
+If either your sales development representatives or account executives log data incorrectly, important steps in the process can be missed.
 But if you track everything correctly, your bases are covered.

 4. Communicate daily